CodeURJC-DAW-2023-24/webapp07/README.md

   ⚙️ Advanced algorithm or query
 </h3>

-- **Recommendation:** Users will be presented with projects aligned with their preferences, according to insights from their past contributions.
+- **Recommendation:** Users will be recommended projects which they are likely to donate to.
+This will be made using a greedy algorithm, that allows a 1% less likeliness between users' previous donations in each iteration, until a sufficient numbers of users are encountered to make the suggestions.